Last Updated on December 14, 2020

-The intensive use of the pool can cause pool water and chemicals to become unbalanced.
+Intensive use of the pool can also cause pool water and chemicals to become unbalanced.

-Water, which is constantly unbalanced, causes deposits on the surface of the pool and massive corrosion of the equipment.
+Unbalanced or contaminated water causes deposits on the surface of the pool and possible corrosion of the equipment.
 This leads to an increase in repair costs and the need to replace equipment.

 Let’s look at the various small pool filters or small pool filter pump systems on the market for your swimming pool.

-Below, I present you with the very best filters and systems available.
+Below, I present you with the very best filter systems available today.
 This includes everything good and everything bad that you should know about each product.

 There are also lower costs associated with the purchase of pool cleaning chemicals.
 Remember that sand filters destroy the balance of your pool water?
 This is because when you remove the waste and the water returns to the pool, you lose part of your water and any chemical from the pool.

 However, due to the way cartridge filters work, you will lose less water and associated chemicals in the pool as there is no backwash.
 The water is simply filtered and returned to the pool through the same source.